krandslam/ML_based_big_data_analysis/day5/README.md

 To evalute prediction result, Kappa coefficient was calculated.
 ![stats](./accuracy_stats.jpg)

-From the diagram above, accuracy was 80% and Kappa coefficient was 0.75, which shows the model is quite accurate in prediction.
+From the diagram above, accuracy was 80% and Kappa coefficient was 0.75, which shows that the model is quite accurate in prediction.